screepers/screeps-multimeter/README.md

 ## Usage

 The main interface has a command line on the bottom.
-In type `/help` to see a list of the available commands.
+Type `/help` to see a list of the available commands.
 Type `/quit` to exit the program.

 ## Colors and Formatting